Moodu-Roopa/Audio-Sentiment-Analysis-Using-Deep-Learning-CNN/README.md

 * Supported audio formats depend on **Librosa** and **audioread**.
 * The `uploads/` folder is created automatically if it does not exist.

-## 📜 License

-This project is for educational purposes.

 ---